Diisopropylamine

 Diisopropylamine is a secondary amine with the chemical formula (Me2CH)2NH (Me = methyl).
 Diisopropylamine is a colorless liquid with an ammonia-like odor.
 Its lithium derivative, lithium diisopropylamide, known as LDA is a widely used reagent.

 Reactions and use

 Diisopropylamine is a common amine nucleophile in organic synthesis.
-Because it is bulky, it is a more selective nucleophile than, say, dimethylamine.
+Because it is bulky, it is a more selective nucleophile than other similar amines, such as dimethylamine.